 There are several parts within the tank that make the toilet work, but essentially what happens is this.
 When you flush the toilet, water and waste run down the bowl, through the trap, into the waste water system.
 The bowl refills with water from the tank.
 The tank fills with water from the main water supply.

 Two main tank parts keep the toilet operating correctly – and these are the same parts that often need adjusting or replacing when the toilet isn’t working properly.
 First, you have the flush valve, which lets water gush into the bowl during the flush; and then there is the fill valve, which allows water refill the tank after the flush.
 When a toilet runs continuously or intermittently, one of these valves is usually at fault.

 What kind of toilet problems can be repaired?

-There are a few common issues that we see in toilets that can be repaired, meaning you don’t necessarily need a toilet replacement.
+There are a few common issues that we see in toilets that our toilet plumbers can repair, meaning you don’t necessarily need a toilet installation.

 Most problems occur within the toilet tank, rather than the bowl.
 Issues with the bowl are usually blockages.
 You can read more about toilet blockages and what you can do about them here.

 Some toilet problems might stem from issues with the tank.
 We’ll address the two most common ones here.
-But if you need help with these or any other toilet issues, please don’t hesitate to get in touch with us at Sumich Plumbing.
+But if you need help with these or any other toilet issues, please don’t hesitate to get in touch with our toilet plumbers.

 - Constant water flow or running water